hlindberg/misc-puppet-docs/improvements-arm-9.md

         -
           . . .

-The data_dir when relative is relative to the hiera.yaml directory.
-(This because a module should not be allowed to point to an arbitrary place on disk).
+The `datadir` is relative to the hiera.yaml directory (this because a module should not be allowed to point to an arbitrary place on disk).
+The `datadir` defaults to `'data'`.

-If a category has a datadir entry it is specific to that entry, and it is relative to the directory where the hiera.yaml file is.
+If a category has a `datadir` entry it is specific to the paths in that entry.

-The entry path accepts a single Sring value (a single path), or an array of paths.
+The entry `path` accepts a single String value (a single path), and `paths` accepts an array of String (each string being a single path).

 #### binder_config.yaml